Parthenon: Restoration

 In 1981, an earthquake caused damage to the east façade.
 Air pollution and acid rain have damaged the marble and stonework.

-An organized effort to preserve and restore buildings on the Acropolis began in 1975, when the Greek government established the Committee for the Conservation of the Acropolis Monuments (ESMA).
+An organised effort to preserve and restore buildings on the Acropolis began in 1975, when the Greek government established the Committee for the Conservation of the Acropolis Monuments (ESMA).
 That group of interdisciplinary specialist scholars oversees the academic understanding of the site to guide restoration efforts.
 The project later attracted funding and technical assistance from the European Union.
 An archaeological committee thoroughly documented every artefact remaining on the site, and architects assisted with computer models to determine their original locations.
 Particularly important and fragile sculptures were transferred to the Acropolis Museum.

 A crane was installed for moving marble blocks; the crane was designed to fold away beneath the roofline when not in use.
 In some cases, prior re-constructions were found to be incorrect.
 These were dismantled, and a careful process of restoration began.

 Originally, various blocks were held together by elongated iron H pins that were completely coated in lead, which protected the iron from corrosion.
-Stabilizing pins added in the 19th century were not lead-coated, and corroded.
+Stabilising pins added in the 19th century were not lead-coated, and corroded.
 Since the corrosion product (rust) is expansive, the expansion caused further damage by cracking the marble.